MaterialFoundry/MaterialPlane_Hardware/README.md

+# This repository is deprecated
+You can find the 3D models [here](https://github.com/MaterialFoundry/MaterialPlane_Models) and the sensor firmware [here](https://github.com/MaterialFoundry/MaterialPlane_Sensor).

 # Material Plane Hardware
 This repository contains all the files for the hardware side of Material Plane.<br>
 Please visit the <a href="https://github.com/CDeenen/MaterialPlane">Material Plane</a> main page for more info.<br>